R.M.N.

 R.M.N. is a 2022 drama film produced, written and directed by Cristian Mungiu.
-Set in a multi-ethnic village in Transylvania, Romania, during the 2019–20 holiday season, based on the 2020 Ditrău xenophobic incident, it follows a man who returns from Germany and his ex-lover who works in the village.
-Mungiu named the film after a Romanian acronym for nuclear magnetic resonance, as the film is "an investigation of the brain, a brain scan trying to detect things below the surface".
+Set in a multi-ethnic village in Transylvania during the 2019–20 holiday season, it is based on the 2020 Ditrău xenophobic incident.
+It follows Matthias, a man who returns from Germany, and his ex-lover Csilla, who works in the village.
+Mungiu named the film after the Romanian acronym for nuclear magnetic resonance, as the film is "an investigation of the brain, a brain scan trying to detect things below the surface".

-The film had its world premiere in the main competition of the 2022 Cannes Film Festival on 21 May 2022, where it was nominated for the Palme d'Or.
-It was theatrically released in Romania on 3 June 2022 by Voodoo Films.
+The film had its world premiere in the main competition of the 2022 Cannes Film Festival on 21 May, where it competed for the Palme d'Or.
+It received critical acclaim, with praise towards Mungiu's direction and screenplay.
+It was theatrically released in Romania by Voodoo Films on 3 June.